sebastiaankok/k8s-workstation/README.md

 For the golang autocompletion to work, some golang binaries are required.

 * open vim and run `:GoInstallBinaries` to install binaries in $GOPATH (/home/dev/go).

+### kubectl port-forward
+To access port-forwards on host, make sure to bind on 0.0.0.0 address.
+Also make sure that the port is exposed when running the k8s-workstation container.

+* `kubectl port-forward --address 0.0.0.0 svc/argocd-server -n argocd 8080:443`

 ## Todo
 - Retrieve secrets like kubeconfig from Vault on container start